vardhan-cr/mojo/mojo/devtools/common/README.md

 Devtools offers the following tools:

- - `mojo_shell` - universal shell runner
+ - `mojo_run` - universal shell runner
- - `debugger` - supports interactive tracing and debugging of a running mojo shell
+ - `mojo_debug` - supports interactive tracing and debugging of a running mojo shell
  - `remote_adb_setup` - configures adb on a remote machine to communicate with a device attached to the local machine

 and a Python scripting library designed for being embedded (`devtoolslib`).

-### debugger
+### Debugger

-The `debugger` script allows you to interactively inspect a running shell, collect performance traces and attach a gdb debugger.
+The `mojo_debug` script allows you to interactively inspect a running shell, collect performance traces and attach a gdb debugger.

 #### Tracing